Thakar-Lab/WikiNetworks/README.md

     WARNING [bioservices:WikiPathways]:  URL of the services contains a double //.Check your URL and remove trailing /

-### <font color='red'>Specify the pathways from WikiPathways that you wish to convert into networks. </font>
+### Specify the pathways from WikiPathways that you wish to convert into networks.
 Wikipathways entries are specified by Wikipathways ID - you can find this ID in the URL for the pathway of interest.

-For example, the URL for the Apoptosis (*Homo sapiens*) pathway is https://www.wikipathways.org/index.php/Pathway:WP254 and the Wikipathways ID for this pathway is WP254.
-The ID begins with 'WP' and is followed by a string of digits.

 Here, we select the Sandbox pathway test https://www.wikipathways.org/index.php/Pathway:WP4 to demonstrate WikiNetworks' functionality.